Enantiornithes: Origin and range

 Praeornis, from the Oxfordian-Kimmeridgian of Kazakhstan, may have been the earliest known member of Enantiornithes according to Agnolin et al. (2017).

-Birds with confidently identified characteristics of Enantiornithes found in Albian of Australia, Maastrichtian of South America, and Campanian of Mexico (Alexornis), Mongolia and western edge of prehistoric Asia suggest a worldwide distribution of this group or in the relatively warm regions, at least.
+Birds with confidently identified characteristics of Enantiornithes have been found in Albian of Australia, Maastrichtian of South America, Campanian of Mexico (Alexornis), Mongolia, and the western edge of prehistoric Asia, suggesting a worldwide distribution of this group or in the relatively warm regions, at least.
 Enantiornithes have been found on every continent except Antarctica.
 Fossils attributable to this group are exclusively Cretaceous in age, and it is believed that the Enantiornithes became extinct at the same time as their non-avialan dinosaur relatives.
 The earliest known Enantiornithes are from the Early Cretaceous of Spain (e.g. Noguerornis) and China (e.g. Protopteryx) and the latest from the Late Cretaceous of North and South America (e.g. Avisaurus and Enantiornis).
 The widespread occurrence of this group suggests that at least some Enantiornithes were able to cross oceans under their own power; they are the first known avialan lineage with a global distribution.